marcusw0602/DATA-692/README.md

-# Hello to all this Repo will contain mostly all heavy data visualizations notebooks.
+# Hello to all this Repo will contain notebooks with heavy data visualization along with some data analysis.